department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 Response options: yes or no
 *(answering no would disqualify the participant)*

-**5. Have you seen a healthcare provider in a VA medical center or other VA healthcare facility in the last 12 months?**
+**5. Do you need to use screen reader technology to use apps on your phone (such as VoiceOver or TalkBack), and are you able to join the Zoom session using this assistive technology??** Note: We ask this question because we want to make sure that our app works for people who rely on screen readers.
 Response options: yes or no
-*(Answering yes would qualify the participant as a Health care user)*

-**6. Do you need to use screen reader technology to use apps on your phone (such as VoiceOver or TalkBack), and are you able to join the Zoom session using this assistive technology??** Note: We ask this question because we want to make sure that our app works for people who rely on screen readers.
-Response options: yes or no
 *(If yes, proceed to question 6a)*

-**6a.
+**5a.
 How many years have you been using screen reader technology on your mobile device?**
 Response options, checkbox list with text box:
 - Less than one year
 - 1 year